quii/learn-go-with-tests/math.md

 const svgEnd = `</svg>`
 ```

+The most beautiful SVG writer?
+No. But hopefully it'll do the job...

 ```
 --- FAIL: TestSVGWriterAtMidnight (0.00s)
     clockface_acceptance_test.go:56: Expected to find the second hand with x2 of 150 and y2 of 60, in the SVG output <?xml version="1.0" encoding="UTF-8" standalone="no"?>